EliotKhachi/publicZk/202212170355/README.md

     ingredient_name not null
 )
 ```
+Doesn't seem too hard, let's just add a list of ingredients to each icecream flavor.
 ```java
 public class IcecreamFlavor {
     List<Ingredient> ingredients;
 }
 ```
-The above approach is simple but it requires a secondary fetch to fetch an ingredient's icecream.
-We can resolve this by also adding an `Icecream` to the `Ingredient` class.
+The above approach is simple but how can we find all the icecreams that contain a certain ingredient?
+This would require a secondary fetch: We can resolve this by also adding an `Icecream` to the `Ingredient` class.

 ```java
 public class Ingredient {